 More authentic PEI adventures await as you immerse yourself in all the region has to offer.
 Spend a day on the water to test out your sea legs and fishing skills.
 There are chartered boat tours, giant bar clam digs, and deep-sea fishing expeditions available for everything from lobster to Bluefin Tuna – history buffs can even relive a day in the life of 1730s cod fisherman!
 Or rent a kayak to get the best views of one of six lighthouses open to the public.

 Looking for something unique?
 Shop for locally-made souvenirs, create and design your sea glass jewelry piece or take a silversmith lesson and make a special keepsake of your Island vacation.
 Each town and community has an abundance of artisan shops.

-Kids will love the miniature village made of a kaleidoscope of recycled bottles, the pint-sized railway and the corn maze located throughout the area, while adults may want to spend a day touring the region’s numerous distilleries, where they can taste Island wine, vodka and even moonshine!
+Kids will love the miniature village made of a kaleidoscope of recycled bottles, the pint-sized railway and the corn maze located throughout the area, while adults may want to spend a day touring the region’s numerous distilleries and craft beer breweries where they can taste Island wine, beer, vodka and even moonshine!

 Later on, get dressed up for a romantic dinner, which is likely to come straight from the farmer’s field and the fisherman’s boat, followed by a night at a small-town theatre.

 Come discover the Points East Coastal drive, and you may even rediscover yourself!